Beyoncé singles discography

-American singer Beyoncé has released 61 singles as lead artist, 17 singles as a featured artist, 13 promotional singles, and six charity singles.
+American singer Beyoncé has released 60 singles as lead artist, 17 singles as a featured artist, 14 promotional singles, and six charity singles.
 According to the Recording Industry Association of America (RIAA), Beyoncé has sold 161.5 million singles as a lead artist in the United States, and is the most RIAA-certified female artist in history.
 To date, she has sold over 200 million records (including digital sales) worldwide, making her one of the best-selling music artists of all time.

 Beyoncé's career began as one of the main vocalists of Destiny's Child.
 She released her first solo album, Dangerously in Love (2003), during the hiatus of Destiny's Child.
 It produced the singles "Crazy in Love", "Baby Boy", "Me, Myself and I", "Naughty Girl" and "The Closer I Get to You".
 With "Crazy in Love" and Dangerously in Love, Beyoncé became the first female artist—and the fifth artist ever—to top both the singles and albums charts simultaneously in the United States and the United Kingdom.
 In 2003, "Crazy in Love" and "Baby Boy" peaked at number one on the US Billboard Hot 100 for eight and nine weeks, respectively.

-After the disbandment of Destiny's Child in 2005, the single "Check on It" featuring Slim Thug was released for The Pink Panther soundtrack; the song also features Destiny's Child member Kelly Rowland singing the entire second verse and features Rowland singing the choruses with Beyonce, although Rowland is not credited on the song.
+After the disbandment of Destiny's Child in 2005, the single "Check on It" featuring Slim Thug was released for The Pink Panther soundtrack.
 The single topped the US Billboard Hot 100 chart for five weeks, and was later included on her second studio album, B'Day (2006), which produced six singles, including top-ten hits "Déjà Vu", "Irreplaceable" and "Beautiful Liar".
 "Ring the Alarm" became Beyoncé's highest debut on the US Billboard Hot 100 chart, entering at number twelve in 2006, whereas "Irreplaceable" remained at the top of the same chart for ten consecutive weeks in 2006–07, becoming her longest-running single at the pole position of the chart.